etnt/stocks/README.md

 price of an ordinary stock or index by using the `=googlefinance(TICKER, "price")`.

-It is a little trickier to get hold of the NAV (Net Asset Value) for an Investment Fund, nut here is a way to do it; we will parse the relevant page from Funancial Times, by using an XPath expression, like this:
+It is a little trickier to get hold of the NAV (Net Asset Value) for an Investment Fund, but here is a way to do it; we will parse the relevant page from Financial Times, by using an XPath expression, like this:

 ```
 =importxml(CONCAT("https://markets.ft.com/data/funds/tearsheet/summary?s=",CELL),"/html/body/div[3]/div[2]/section[1]/div[1]/div[1]/div[1]/div[2]/ul[1]/li[1]/span[2]")